 Below, Wallscapes project: The Wellingborough Wells designed by Rob Turner.

 Since 2000 I have built up a successful studio in south east London creating large scale site specific artworks to my own designs and occasionally collaborating with other artists.

 A growing reputation

 With over twenty-five years experience now under my belt and a mantlepiece full of awards my work is now in demand abroad too.
 Over the last few years I have gained international recognition for my mosaics, completing major commissions in Iowa, Chicago, California and Washington DC as well as work in Colombia and Chile.
 At home I continue to create major public artworks including commissions for TFL – Transport for London, Chester City Council, London Borough of Bexley, The Royal College of General Practitioners and many more.

 Education and waving the flag for mosaic art…

-All that experience and commitment has resulted in being elected as President of the British Association for Modern Mosaic and being a guest lecturer at the Chicago Mosaic School.
-I have also given keynote speeches at the London conference of the British Association and the San Francisco, Pheonix, San Diego, Austin and Chicago conferences of American mosaic makers and juried exhibitions.
+All that experience and commitment has resulted in being elected as President of the British Association for Modern Mosaic and being a regular guest lecturer at the Chicago Mosaic School.
+I have also given keynote speeches, workshops and juried exhibitions at the London conference of the British Association and the San Francisco, Pheonix, San Diego, Austin, Chicago and Detroit conferences of the Society of American Mosaic Artists.

 …and looking for the missing link